php/php-langspec/spec/10-expressions.md

 **Constraints**

 *expression* must designate a string, or be [convertable to a string](08-conversions.md#converting-to-string-type).
 The contents of the string must be valid PHP source code.
+If the source code is ill formed, an exception of type `ParseError` is thrown.

 The PHP source code in the string must not be delimited by opening and closing [PHP tags](04-basic-concepts.md#program-structure).
 However, the source code